-- Ministers and Wives Retreat - Family Ministries Retreat - Between Us Minister's Wives Retreat (registration only) - Oklahoma Ladies Conference (registration only) - Oklahoma Men's Conference (registration only) - Singles Retreat (if Pastor is single) (registration only)
+- Ministers and Wives Retreat

+- Family Ministries Retreat

+- Between Us Minister's Wives Retreat (registration only)

+- Oklahoma Ladies Conference (registration only) - Oklahoma Men's Conference (registration only)

 The NAM pastor should notify the District Ladies Ministries President prior to the pre-registration deadline for selected retreat or conference.
 Payment will be made to the District Departmental Secretary.